ahmaeldesoky/bird-species-detection-gothenburg-2024/README.md

     ```r
     occurrence %>% filter(occurrenceProbability >= 0.82)
     ```

-## Citation
+### Citation

-If you use this repository in your work, please cite it using the metadata available under 'Cite this repository' in the 'About' section.
+If you use this dataset in your work, please cite as:

-For the dataset, please cite as:

 ```bibtex
 @misc{eldesoky2025birdspecies,